paulwaite87/worldmap-dektop/README.md

 frequently, but the data is extremely useful to identify the type of vessel and its current loading state (draught).

-The `harvester` is specific to shipping data, and repeatedly listens for the relatively infrequent `ShipStaticData` messages and the more frequent `PositionReport` messages.
+The `shipping_collector` is specific to shipping data, and repeatedly listens for the relatively infrequent `ShipStaticData` messages and the more frequent `PositionReport` messages.

 It will gradually populate your database `ships` table with them.
 It does this by slicing the globe up into 10 segments by longitude, and then listening in each slice defined as a bounding box.